About

 Publications

-[accepted] Phonographic writing systems.
-In Olga C. M. Fischer, Pamela Perniss, and Kimi Akita (eds.), Oxford Handbook of Iconicity in Language.
+[accepted b] Phonographic writing systems.
+In Olga C. M. Fischer, Pamela Perniss & Kimi Akita (eds.), Oxford Handbook of Iconicity in Language.
 Oxford: Oxford University Press.

 [2019] The grapheme as a universal basic unit of writing.
 Writing Systems Research 11.1: 26–49.
 DOI: 10.1080/17586801.2019.1697412.